PortalNetwork/hackathon/README.md

 [Our Github](https://github.com/PortalNetwork)

-This is a guide to let you know about Portal Network.
-And use our tools building a decentralized website/application and hosting on blockchain name service.
+This is a guide to let you know more about Portal Network.
+You can use our tools to build a decentralized website/application that is hosted on blockchain name service.

 ## What is this Hackathon about?
-Cryptocurrency and blockchain technology has definitely become one of the top trending topics last year.
+Cryptocurrency and blockchain technology have definitely become one of the top trending topics last year.
 However, more than 90% of the people in this industry are traders and investors.
-It seems that most of the people are ignoring the technology behind that made bitcoin and all the other cryptocurrency possible.
-Portal Network values the efforts and technology behind the scene, so to foster this decentralized technology, Portal Network and its partners welcome anyone to join this Hackathon.
+It seems that most of the people are ignoring the technology behind that made bitcoin and all other cryptocurrencies possible.
+Portal Network values the technology behind the scene, so in order to foster this decentralized technology, Portal Network and its partners welcome anyone to join this Hackathon.

-Participants will solve the challenges by utilizing different techs provided in the event.
+Participants will solve the challenges by utilizing different technologies provided in the event.
 People who have been in blockchain might have noticed that decentralized technology still has lots of challenges to overcome, such as scalability, security and so on.
-This Hackathon will be the time to try out different decentralized technologies that we provide to test its limit.
+This Hackathon will be the time to try and test its limit.

 *By participating the Hackathon Korea by Portal Network, you are agreeing to all the terms and rules stated below.